 Very Short Bio:

-I am currently a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.
+Before that I was a postdoctoral fellow at the Max Planck Institute for Mathematics in Bonn.

 Before that I was a PhD student in mathematics of Ingo Runkel at the University of Hamburg and was funded by the